 You need a Spanish phone number for the following:

-- Getting an appointment reservation for bureaucratic processes in Spain.
+- Getting an appointment reservation for bureaucratic processes and filling out application forms.

 - Using 2 factor authentication for Spanish websites, accounts, and processes.